onyx-platform/onyx/doc/user-guide/concepts.md

 #### Virtual Peer

 A Virtual Peer refers to a single peer process running on a single physical machine.
 The Coordinator often does not need to know which virtual peers belong to which physical machines, so parallelism can be increased by treating all virtual peers equally.
+A single Virtual Peer executes at most one task at a time.